DNSPod/dnspod-int-api-docs/source/records.rst

     * 32 The number of NS records is up to limit.
     * 33 The number of AAAA records is up to limit.
     * 34 Invalid record value.
-    * 35 The IP is not allowd.
+    * 35 The IP is not allowed.
     * 36 When the sub_domain is "@" and the record_type is "NS",the record_line can only be "default".

 Example::